-Rules 9(1) and 12(1)(a)-(e).
+Rules 9(1) and 12(1)(a)-(ef).
 See also 5.2 and 5.4 of these Guidelines below

+(b) The application must also be accompanied by a Notice to Become a Party-(except where the applicant is ASIC).

+Rule 12(1)(gh)

-- (b) The application must also be accompanied by a Notice to Become a Party.
-Rule 12(1)(g) - (c) If an application does not comply with Rule 12(1), the Panel (or before the Panel is appointed, the President) may require that the applicant provide an amended application that does comply.
+(c) If an application does not comply with Rule 12(1), the Panel (or before the Panel is appointed, the President) may require that the applicant provide an amended application that does comply.
 The President or Panel (as relevant) may treat the original application as received but may not consider it if it directs an amended document be provided.